everest-engineering/manifesto/README.md

 - they are modeled around a business domain, i.e., a bounded context;
 - their infrastructure, testing, monitoring, deployment and scaling is heavily automated;
-- their implementation details are hidden by not exposing or allowing database level integration and by not sharing entities across domain boundaries;
+- their implementation details are hidden by not exposing or allowing database-level integration and by not sharing entities across domain boundaries;
-- they are independently deployable, decoupled from each other and fault tolerant;
+- they are independently deployable, decoupled from each other and fault-tolerant;
 - they are highly observable and monitorable through log aggregation and correlation IDs;
 - they are isolated from failures using circuit breakers, timeouts, and bulkheads;
 - they are consumer oriented with documented APIs and contract tested.